Special Projects & Outreach

 What is Dallas Water Utilities' Grease Abatement Program?

-It is a city-wide public education and awareness program that encourages residents and businesses to "Cease the Grease" and properly dispose of fats, oils and grease (FOG).
+It is a city-wide public education and awareness program, "Defend Your Drains," that encourages residents and businesses to "Cease the Grease" which primary focus is proper disposal of fats, oils and grease (FOG).
 DWU's goals are to increase awareness of the consequences of improper grease disposal and the damage it causes and to provide educational tools and information to help alleviate grease problems.